How To Reduce Flickering While A/B Testing

 Moderation Is Key

 Reducing flicker times over hiding the flicker can help boost the user’s engagement with the test.
 There are several simple ways to do this, namely:

-- Reduce your page loading times – look at your caching times, compression capabilities and optimize your images
+- Reduce your page loading times – look at your caching times, compression capabilities and optimize your images (alternatively try this tool)

 - Simplify your code – deactivate surplus tests, evaluate modifications to see if they can be carried out via CSS modifications instead of multiple lines of code